YangFangShu/FWIGAN/README.md

 ```
 python dip_pretrain.py
 ```
-After the pre-training is done, you can run the following script to impement FWIDIP
+After the pretraining is done, you can run the following script to implement FWIDIP
 ```
 python FWIDIP.py
 ```

 ## Results
-Outputs can be found in ```FWIGAN/results/```.
+Outputs can be found in ```/FWIGAN/results/...```.
 #### Visual examples
 Marmousi Model:
 ![Inversion results of the Marmousi2 model.](/images/mar_smal_rec.png)